GarysCorner/Covid19-LaCompared/README.md

 # Covid-19 Louisiana Data Compared

+**This project is NOT a scientific study!!!
+Conclusions should not be drawn from the information contained here.
+This is mostly an exercise in data processing and visualization.
+For information you can draw conclusion on, please visit the [CDC's Covid19 page](https://www.cdc.gov/coronavirus/2019-ncov/index.html)**

 **This project is a replacement for the garyscorner for of nytimes/covid-19-data which will no longer be updated**

 [Watch the video on Youtube](https://youtu.be/pAnK_I578PA)